lyft/kustomizer/README.md

 The kustomizer docker images are tagged with the semver of the kustomize version used inside the image.

+The output will be piped to stdout.
+From there, you can redirect it to a file or the ``kubectl apply`` command.

 ## Developing this image

 To update the image to a new version of kustomize, change the version number specified in the Dockerfile, and update the sha256 value using the value from ``shasums.txt`` for your release: https://github.com/kubernetes-sigs/kustomize/releases